gershnik/Translit/README.md

 ~/Library/Input\ Methods/Translit.app/Contents/MacOS/Translit --uninstall
 ```

-* If you installed Translit for everybody
+* If you installed Translit for all users

 ```bash
 /Library/Input\ Methods/Translit.app/Contents/MacOS/Translit --uninstall
 ```

 You can also see the exact command for your installation in `About Translit` menu with a translit mode selected.

+Just like with installation, you will be prompted for a logoff at the end.
+This, unfortunately, is also necesary due
+to Apple's bugs.

 ## Mappings